-An abandoned vehicle is one which might have been left, unused, in one location for several weeks, may not be in a roadworthy condition and may not be displaying a valid tax disc.
+An abandoned vehicle is one which might have been left, unused, in one location for several weeks and may not be roadworthy.

-We aim to respond to all reports of abandoned vehicles within one working day from when we receive the report.
-We will then try to identify and contact the owner.
+We aim to respond to all reports of abandoned vehicles within one working day.
+We will try to contact the owner.

 If the investigation reveals the vehicle may have been abandoned a statutory notice is fixed to the vehicle.
-On expiry of this notice the vehicle is then removed for disposal.
+Once it expires the vehicle is then removed for disposal.

-The council can recover the costs associated with the disposal of the vehicle from land owners or the owner of the vehicle.
+We can recover the costs from land owners or the owner.

-Any reports regarding abandoned vehicles should be passed to the local police who will then investigate whether the vehicle has been involved in a crime.
+Any reports regarding abandoned vehicles should be passed to the police who will investigate whether the vehicle has been involved in a crime.